youngsoul/pyimagesearch-covid19-image-classification/Readme.md

 ![CNNNewFCN](./notebook_images/base_model_setup.png)

-Here we start with the baseModel, which is the VGG16 model architecture, initialized with the 'imagenet' weights and we are going to add a new fully connected network (FCN) layer of 64 nodes, followed by a drop out layer randomly removing 1/2 the nodes to reduce overfitting then feed that into a 2 nodes output layer.
+Here we start with the baseModel, which is the VGG16 model architecture, initialized with the 'imagenet' weights and we are going to add a new fully connected network (FCN) layer of 64 nodes, followed by a drop out layer which randomly removing 1/2 the nodes to reduce overfitting then feed that into a 3 nodes output layer.

 There is nothing special about this particular FCN layer architecture.
 Part of the task of machine learning is to experiment with different architectures to determine which is best for the problem at hand.

-The 2 nodes represent the probability of a COVID-19 X-Ray or a Normal X-Ray.
+The 3 nodes represent the probability of a COVID-19 X-Ray, Normal X-Ray or Pneumonia X-Ray.

 The last step, if you recall from the picture above is that we have to freeze the convolutional layers because we do not want to retrain that layer - we want to use the values from imagenet.
-We when weights are adjusted, we only want the new FCN layer weights to be adjusted.
+When weights are adjusted, we only want the new FCN layer weights to be adjusted.

 ![CNNNewFCN](./notebook_images/freeze.png)

-At this point the new VGG16 model is ready to train against the COVID-19 and Normal Chest X-Ray data.
+At this point the new VGG16 model is ready to train against the COVID-19, Normal and Pneumonia Chest X-Ray data.

 The VGG16 model uses the convolutional network architecture as outlined in the research paper, with all of the convolutional kernel weights already initialized with the imagenet weights.
 This will save a lot of time and CPU cycles.

 ## Models